plasmodic/ecto/doc/source/install/index.rst

 Installing ecto
 ===============

-If you have access to a ROS repository, just install the ros-*-ecto packages.
+If you have access to a ROS repository, just install the ros-ditro_name-ecto packages.
 E.g., if you are on Groovy:

 .. code-block:: bash